grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 }
 ```

-previously, this Statement was incomplete, because we lacked the answer to two questions:
+previously, this Statement was incomplete, because we lacked the answer to the following two questions:

 1. Where to get the channel from?
 1. How to verify `DataDispatch` behavior?